nicknjagi/product-preview-card/README.md

         </picture>
 ```

 ### Continued development

 I am going to continue focusing on responsive web design principles, CSS flexbox and CSS grid.

 ### Useful resources

-- [Example resource 1](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images) - This helped me learn on how to use the picture tag for responsive images.
+- [Resource 1](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images) - This helped me learn on how to use the picture tag for responsive images.

 ## Author